Saturday, May 2, 2026

 Prof. Klimek from the Complexity Science Hub Vienna (CSH) explains: “The aim is to better understand how heat affects different areas of care.
 How great is the respective risk depending on the health situation and what countermeasures make sense?
 We want to understand heat risks so well that we can predict where more health problems are likely to occur.
 In the final phase of the project, we will break the results down to the microclimate and building planning level.”
 This data will also be used for site planning in the future.

-The information is crucial for elderly people, nursing homes, mobile services or rescue organizations: Who needs to pay particular attention and when?
-Where do we need additional resources – for example, in which hospitals and which departments do we need to schedule more staff?
+The information is crucial for elderly people, nursing homes, mobile services or rescue organizations: Who needs to be especially careful, and when?
+Where are additional resources needed early on—for example, in which hospitals and departments do we need to allocate more staff?
 This is crucial for emergency organizations because they cannot spontaneously increase their capacities.
 This is precisely why advance warning times are needed that are not just general (“it’s getting hot”), but are really suitable for detailed planning.

 The project has three main objectives: